CindykeTimeplus/docs/docs/showcases.md

 ### SOC2 compliance dashboards&alerts {#soc2}

 Timeplus has achieved SOC2 Type 1 compliance [since April 2023](https://www.timeplus.com/post/soc2-type1).
-We chose [Drata](https://drata.com/) to help us automates the compliance journey.
-We setup a process to call [Drata Open API](https://drata.com/product/api), and send the compliance findings to Timeplus as a JSON document.
+We chose [Drata](https://drata.com/) to help us automate the compliance journey.
+We set up a process to call [Drata Open API](https://drata.com/product/api), and send the compliance findings to Timeplus as a JSON document.
 We then set up dashboards and a Slack sink to help us monitor the compliance to-do items.

 ### Container vulnerability monitoring {#container}